 Almunia was involved in the Spanish government early on in his career, serving as a member of the Spanish Parliament (1979-2004), Minister of Employment and Social Security (1982-1986), Minister of Public Administration (1986-1991), Spokesperson of the Socialist Parliamentary Group (1994-1997), and leader of the PSOE (1997-2000).
 In 2000, he was the PSOE candidate for Prime Minister.
 He was also responsible for the research program “Equality and redistribution of income” at the Fundación Argentaria from 1991-1994, along with the direction and foundation of the progressive think tank “Laboratorio de Alternativas” in 2002.

 This information is accurate for the time period that the scholar is affiliated with CES.

-Visiting Professor, European Institute, London School of Economic and Political Science and Sciences Po
+Visiting Professor, European Institute, London School of Economics and Political Science

 Secretary General, Spanish Socialist Workers' Party (1997-2000)

 Vice President and Commissioner for Competition, European Commission (2010-2014)